CzPhantom10/Medical_chatbot/README.md

    - Enter your symptoms in the text area
    - Click "Analyze Symptoms"
    - Review the analysis results and doctor recommendations
+   - Use the "Find a Doctor" page to search and filter the doctor database

 ## 📌 Important Notes